Allen Anscombe senior – 1824-1903

 Allen Anscombe was born in Hampden, Middlesex in 1824, of a non-conformist family of Protestant Dissenters, as is shown on the certificates of birth for him and his brothers William and Samuel.
 They were registered one after the other on 15th January 1833, four or more years after the births, and certified by the same nurse and midwife.

-Allen had served an apprenticeship as a draper and moved to Harpenden by the early 1850s when it would appear that he acquired/rented Wellington House on Leyton Green (he does not appear in the 1951 census).
+Allen had served an apprenticeship as a draper and moved to Harpenden by the early 1850s (for the 1851 census he was still in Redbourn as assistant to Jebez Cherry draper and tailor).
+It would appear that he acquired/rented Wellington House on Leyton Green .
 Here he opened a grocers and drapers shop in rooms fronting Leyton Road.
 The shop expanded along Leyton Road over the following century to become the department store, Allen Anscombe & Sons.
-And he and has family became deeply involved with the Independent chapel in Amenbury Lane.
+And he and his family became deeply involved with the Independent chapel in Amenbury Lane.

 Dissenters – Congregationalists